Albany, Western Australia, Australia

 Approximately 4 hours

 At the museum, take a 30-minute guided tour before you are free to explore on your own.
-The original whaling station in Albany ceased operation in 1978 and now the museum faithfully depicts both the sympathetic and polarizing aspects of the industry that supported this community.
+The original whaling station in Albany ceased operation in 1978 and now the museum faithfully depicts both the sympathetic and polarizing aspects of the industry that once supported this community.
 Marvel at the world's largest collection of original marine mammal paintings by artist Richard Ellis of New York.

 Today, the restored whale-chaser Cheynes IV stands high and dry as the centerpiece of the exhibit.
 This is the only museum in the world created from a working whaling station.